Silver Shadow Mini Umbrella Review

 Silver Shadow Mini Umbrella Review – Materials/Construction

-As mentioned earlier, the exterior of the umbrella is a silver fabric that aids in reflecting sunlight and heat.
+As mentioned earlier, the umbrella exterior is a silver fabric that aids in reflecting sunlight and heat.
 It also has a coating to repel rain.
-The interior fabric is black.
+The interior material is black.
 This also helps to keep the interior of the umbrella cooler.
 The fabric on the umbrella also has a UPF 50+ rating.